heavyelementinc/cobalt-core/readme.md

 ```

 ## Cloning this repo
-If you plan on cloning this repository, you must run composer as the `www-data` user in the core directory.
+If you plan on cloning this repository, you must run composer as the `www-data` user in the cobalt-core directory.

 ## Creating your first project
 Copy `core/cli/app/` to be a sibling directory of this project.
 Rename it to whatever you'd like.
 Point your webserver's webroot to `[app-name]/public` and you should be good to go!